 Some apps straight-up ask you for payment if you want to use them.
 This may be in the form of yearly subscriptions or one-time fees.
 The best example of this is Microsoft Windows.
 You pay for the OS, and you’re free to use it as long as you wish.

-As you can see, there are so many business models that can be applied online.
+There are so many business models that apply online.
 For this reason, many companies are switching over to the internet to conduct business.
 It’s actually economical for most companies to take advantage of the internet.
 On the web, you get exposure, and you don’t have to pay for office space.

 How does Google profit off of their search engine?
 Let’s take a look at a standard insurance website.
 Its developers likely used the Google AdWord advertising platform.
 When a user searches “best and cheapest car insurance,” that site shows up as an advertisement on Google.
 If the user clicks on the ad, that’s a small cha-ching for Google.
 If enough people do this, that translates to massive revenue.